Packages and Binaries:

 -u URL -a Shows statistics of the analysis performed against the URL

--u URL -o html -of test Analyzes URL and exports detailed findings to HTML format and 'test' filename
+-u URL -o html -of test Analyzes the URL and exports detailed findings to HTML format and 'test' filename

--u URL -o pdf -op D:/Tests Analyzes URL and exports detailed findings to PDF format and 'D:/Tests' path
+-u URL -o pdf -op D:/Tests Analyzes the URL and exports detailed findings to PDF format and 'D:/Tests' path

--u URL -s ETag NEL Analyzes URL and skips 'deprecated/insecure' and 'missing' checks for 'ETag' and 'NEL' headers
+-u URL -s ETag NEL Analyzes the URL and skips 'deprecated/insecure' and 'missing' checks for 'ETag' and 'NEL' headers

 -a -l es Shows statistics (in Spanish) of the analysis performed against all URLs